 Yala is also home to a plethora of reptilian species and platoons of crocodiles.
-As is common in Sri Lanka there is a huge diversity of stunning birdlife including migratory species such as the flamingo.
-It is also one of the few places in the world where the severely endangered black necked stork can still be seen.
+Common in Sri Lanka, there is a huge diversity of spectacular birdlife including migratory species such as the flamingo.
+It is also one of the few places in the world where the severely endangered black-necked stork can still be seen.
 The uniqueness of the park is the sheer diversity of the habitat: dense jungles suddenly give way to lagoons and open plain areas and the park has a simply beautiful sea front.
-Huge, stark boulders dominate the horizon and the elegant, languorous leopard can often be seen basking atop the sun baked rock.
+Huge, stark boulders dominate the horizon and the elegant, languorous leopard can often be seen basking atop the sun-baked rock.

 Kulu Safaris operate their luxury camping service in Yala, which is undoubtedly the best way to experience the park.
 You will be on a safari drive long before and after all the other jeeps have left, giving you the massive park to yourself.